Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Experiments

 \subsection{Dataset, evaluation metrics, and analysis condition}

+To evaluate the estimated source signals, we used {two different datasets}: REVERB-2MIX \cite{reverb2mix} {and TIMIT-ConvMix.
+REVERB-2MIX was used in Sections~\ref{results} to \ref{sec:varstates} and its specifications are described in the following.
+TIMIT-ConvMix was used only in Section~\ref{sec:TIMIT}, where we also summarized its specifications.}

-To evaluate the estimated source signals, we used the REVERB-2MIX dataset \cite{reverb2mix}, which is composed of noisy reverberant speech mixtures.
-Each mixture in the dataset was created by mixing two utterances (i.e., $N=2$), extracted from the REVERB Challenge dataset (REVERB) \cite{REVERB}, one from its development set (Dev set) and the other from its evaluation set (Eval set).
-REVERB-2MIX is composed of two subsets, SimuData and RealData, respectively, created from SimuData and RealData of REVERB.
-REVERB SimuData was generated by convolving measured impulse responses with utterances extracted from the WSJCAM0 dataset \cite{wsjcam0} and by adding measured stationary noise.
-The reverberant signal-to-noise (SNR) was set at 20 dB.
-REVERB RealData was recorded in real noisy reverberant rooms, where transcriptions of WSJCAM0 were read by humans.
-8-channel data are available for REVERB-2MIX, but we only used its first 2 or 3-channels in the experiments.
-Following the REVERB-2MIX guideline, evaluation was performed using separated signals that correspond to Eval set of REVERB, which were selected from the estimated speech signals based on the correlation with the original signals in the REVERB Eval set.
+REVERB-2MIX is composed of noisy reverberant speech mixtures.
+Each mixture in the dataset was created by mixing two utterances (i.e., $N=2$), extracted from the REVERB Challenge dataset (REVERB) \cite{REVERB}: one from its development set (Dev set) and another from its evaluation set (Eval set).
+REVERB-2MIX is composed of two subsets, SimuData and RealData, created from SimuData and RealData of REVERB. {Table~\ref{tab:my_label} shows some statistics of each subset.} REVERB SimuData was generated by convolving the measured impulse responses with utterances extracted from the WSJCAM0 dataset \cite{wsjcam0} and by adding measured stationary noise.
+The reverberant signal-to-noise ratio (SNR) was set to 20 dB, {and reverberation time RT60 was varied from 0.2 to 0.7 s}.
+REVERB RealData was recorded in actual noisy reverberant rooms, where WSJCAM0 transcriptions were read by humans.
+Although 8-channel data are available for REVERB-2MIX, we only used its first 2 or 3 channels in the experiments {and estimated the same number of sources as channels in the respective settings}.
+Following the REVERB-2MIX guidelines, an evaluation was performed using separated signals that correspond to the Eval set of REVERB, selected from the estimated speech signals based on the correlation with the original signals in the REVERB Eval set.